alertbox/bookworm/README.md

 - Powered by Jekyll and VS Code Remote - Containers

 ## Requirements
-See the @kosalanuwan/devcontainer repository to get started at the most basic level:
+See [@kosalanuwan/devcontainers](https://github.com/kosalanuwan/devcontainers) repository to get started at the most basic level, and:

-- [Markdown](https://guides.github.com/features/mastering-markdown/), the lightweight and easy-to-use syntax for all forms of writing on GitHub platform.
+- A [Markdown](https://guides.github.com/features/mastering-markdown/) editor, the lightweight and easy-to-use syntax for all forms of writing on GitHub platform.

 ## Use This Theme
 If you're completely new to Jekyll, [Smashing Magazine tutorial on Jekyll](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) is a good source to start with.